VMFA-214: Late 1950s–early 1960s

 Shortly before the close of hostilities in Korea, VMF-214 returned to Marine Corps Air Station El Toro.
 Here they exchanged their Corsairs for F9F Panther jets and began another training program.
 In the spring of 1953, the Black Sheep traded their F9s for new F2H-4 Banshees, and headed for the Hawaiian Islands.
 Upon their arrival, they became part of Marine Aircraft Group 13 and the First Marine Brigade.

 In January 1956, the Black Sheep again received the order to "get ready."
 This time, the circumstances were less demanding.
 In the ensuing fifteen months, the Black Sheep covered all aspects of Marine aviation.
-On December 31, 1956, the squadron was redesignated Marine All Weather Fighter Squadron-214, flying the Banshee.
+On 31 December 1956, the squadron was redesignated Marine All Weather Fighter Squadron-214, flying the Banshee.
 The buildup included instrument flying, bombing, rocketry, strafing, air-to-air gunnery, field carrier landing practice, high and low altitude special weapon drops, and carrier qualifications.
 VMF(AW)-214 became the first Marine squadron to be qualified in special weapons delivery, in February 1957.

-The period between Korea and Vietnam saw several significant changes for the Black Sheep.
-VMF was changed to VMA on July 9, 1957, designating the Squadron as "attack" rather than "fighter".
-In March 1958, the Black Sheep transitioned to the FJ-4 Fury.
-VMA-214 and VMF-212 became the first squadrons to deploy flying their aircraft across the Pacific.
-Another aircraft change occurred in January 1959, when the Black Sheep changed over to the newer FJ-4B.
+The period between Korea and Vietnam saw several changes for the Black Sheep.
+VMF was changed to VMA on 9 July 1957, designating the Squadron as "attack" rather than "fighter".
+In March 1958, the Black Sheep shifted to the FJ-4 Fury.
+VMA-214 and VMF-212 became the first squadrons to fly their aircraft across the Pacific to deploy.
+In January 1959, the Black Sheep changed to the newer FJ-4B.

 In the FJ-4B Fury jets, the squadron logged over 27,000 hours as an attack squadron.
 This included a stretch with over 20,000 accident-free flight hours.
-The Black Sheep were awarded, on August 29, 1961, the CMC safety award for the "most outstanding safety record" achieved among attack squadrons throughout the Marine Corps.
+The Black Sheep were awarded, on 29 August 1961, the CMC safety award for the "most outstanding safety record" among Marine attack squadrons.

-On January 23, 1962, the Black Sheep replaced the FJ-4B Fury with the A-4B Skyhawk.
+On 23 January 1962, the Black Sheep replaced the FJ-4B Fury with the A-4B Skyhawk.
 This began a 27-year association between the Black Sheep and follow-on versions of the Skyhawk.
 In the fall of 1963, VMA-214 was selected as the first Marine Corps squadron to provide a detachment ("N") to deploy on a Westpac cruise aboard USS Hornet.
 The detachment was assigned to intercept Soviet Tupolev Tu-95 "Bear" and Tupolev Tu-16 "Badger" aircraft flying toward the anti-submarine naval task force in the Sea of Japan.
 They returned home to MCAS Kaneohe Bay in April 1964.